Axelph237/Vega-Sector/- pages/Rules/Tags.md

 > - Creatures 10 feet away will take 10 (4 + 6) damage.
 > - Creatures 15 feet away will take 6 damage.

-Explosive damage is unavoidable by movement or team affiliation, but strong barricades completely nullify any potential damage taken.
+Explosive damage is unavoidable by movement or team affiliation, but strong cover completely nullifies any potential damage taken.

 ## Throwable
 Hit or miss rolls.
 Have two stats: `Power`, `Stability`.
 Handling dice default to `2d12` for throwables.